jrjones/blog.jrj.org/pages/what-i-use.md

   <li class="accordion-navigation">
     <a href="#panelPoker">Poker</a>
     <div id="panelPoker" class="content">
-        <p>While at one time I was a semi-professional poker player (I earned about 60% of my income from the game before Microsoft) now I’m just a passionate hobbyist.
+        <p>While at one time I was a semi-professional poker player (I earned about 60% of my income from the game before Microsoft ate all my mental bandwidth and online poker legality shifted in Washington state) now I’m just a passionate hobbyist.
 Still, though, I take the game seriously, and leverage several tools to improve my game.</p>

-        <h2>Online Poker Room: <em>Bovada</em></h2>
+        <h2>Online Poker Room: <em>Ignition</em></h2>
-        <p>Bovada has the worst software, disallows most helper tools, and has other policies that discourage serious players.
-As a result, the players here are attrocious-- much worse than players at the same level on other sites.</p>
+        <p>Ignition (formerly Bovada) has the worst software, disallows most helper tools, and has other policies that discourage serious players.
+As a result, the players here are attrocious-- much worse than players at the same level on other sites.
+Hence, this is where I play. :)</p>

         <h2>Hand History Review: <em>PokerTracker</em></h2>
-        I do post-session analysis in PokerTracker even though it requires some massaging to get the hand histories in from Bovada.
+        I do post-session analysis in PokerTracker even though it requires some massaging to get the hand histories in from Ignition.
 It's worth it-- the tool provides excellent hand analysis and statistical analysis tools.
 A must have for any serious player.
-I don't use a HUD because Bovada discourages it and because I play more offline than online, so I don't want to become dependent on it.</p>
+I don't use a HUD because Ignition discourages it and because I play more offline than online, so I don't want to become dependent on it.</p>
     </div>
   </li>